vigneshuvi/csvtojson/README.md

 #Description

-Integrated the lot of node modules to create application useful to unzip file and Convert to CSV file to JSON.
+Integrated the lot of node modules and created Node application, which will helpful to Unzip file and Convert to CSV file to JSON format.

 #Modules were used